StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb6a-the-study-of-the-christian-walk-group-study/_index.md

 <!-- --- -->

-#### Wash don't wallow {#confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall-wash-don-t-wallow}
+#### Wash don't wallow {#confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall-wash-dont-wallow}

 Nothing is worse than allowing sin to beget sin and torpor to beget torpor until we find ourselves in some terrible funk of spiritual free fall where one mistake leads to another in a vicious circle of retrogression.